MSM8930-Samsung/android_device_samsung_loganreltexx/README.md

 This branch is for building CyanogenMod 13.0 Firmware.

-Copyright 2014 - The CyanogenMod Project
+Copyright (C  2013-2016, The CyanogenMod Project Copyright (C) 2017, The LineageOS Project

 WORK IN PROGRESS.
 WILL EAT YOUR CAT.